Herbert Hoover: Secretary of Commerce (1921–1928)

-Radio regulation and air travel
+Regulation of radio and transportation

 Between 1923 and 1929, the number of families with radios grew from 300,000 to 10 million, and Hoover's tenure as Secretary of Commerce heavily influenced radio use in the United States.
-In the early and mid-1920s, Hoover's radio conferences played a key role in the organization, development, and regulation of radio broadcasting.
+Between 1922 and 1925, Hoover organized conferences among radio manufacturers, news agencies, and government organizations which played a key role in the organization, development, and regulation of radio broadcasting.
 Hoover also helped pass the Radio Act of 1927, which allowed the government to intervene and abolish radio stations that were deemed "non-useful" to the public.
 Hoover's attempts at regulating radio were not supported by all congressmen, and he received much opposition from the Senate and from radio station owners.

 Hoover was also influential in the early development of air travel, and he sought to create a thriving private industry boosted by indirect government subsidies.
 He encouraged the development of emergency landing fields, required all runways to be equipped with lights and radio beams, and encouraged farmers to make use of planes for crop dusting.
 He also established the federal government's power to inspect planes and license pilots, setting a precedent for the later Federal Aviation Administration.

 As Commerce Secretary, Hoover hosted national conferences on street traffic collectively known as the National Conference on Street and Highway Safety.
 Hoover's chief objective was to address the growing casualty toll of traffic accidents, but the scope of the conferences grew and soon embraced motor vehicle standards, rules of the road, and urban traffic control.
 He left the invited interest groups to negotiate agreements among themselves, which were then presented for adoption by states and localities.
 Because automotive trade associations were the best organized, many of the positions taken by the conferences reflected their interests.
 The conferences issued a model Uniform Vehicle Code for adoption by the states and a Model Municipal Traffic Ordinance for adoption by cities.
-Both were widely influential, promoting greater uniformity between jurisdictions and tending to promote the automobile's priority in city streets.
+Both were widely influential, promoting greater uniformity among jurisdictions and tending to promote the automobile's priority in city streets.